Digital-Satellite-Club/PacSatAFSKBoard/NOTES.md

 # TODO

-The JTAG 22 ohm resistors are 0201, and the 33 ohm resistors are 0201, which is sort of undesirable, but I couldn't find any automotive rated resistors in 0402.

 On the CubeSat standard, do we need to be able to operate as board 0?
 That affects board layout.